 There are several ways to pay for Assisted Living

 - Private pay

 - Long-term care insurance (provided requirements are met)

 - Veteran’s Administration Aid and Attendance benefit (provided requirements are met)

 Prices vary from $1,600.00 on up to $6,500.00 per person, based on the care needs, and the type of community or home that is chosen.

 Rent is on a month to month basis.
 A 30 day move out notice is required however

 ***Medicare does NOT pay for Independent or Assisted Living.

 What is the difference between a Nursing Home and Assisted Living?

 There is a myth that when someone needs additional help with their care needs that they will have to live in a “Nursing Home,” which is called a Skilled Nursing Facility (SNF) A SNF consists of two parts or sides.
 One side is for rehabilitation, where one goes after an illness or an event.
-The stay is temporary, and is paid for by insurance.
-The other side is for long term care patients.
-About 90% of those patients are on the Medicaid program and the other 10% pay privately (the cost is about $6,000.00 monthly) At a SNF, an individual receives extensive medical care concerning a specific condition that would require around the clock nursing care, such as a ventilator; IV therapy; a serious wound, etc… Assisted Living Homes or Communities can provide help with bathing, grooming, dressing, medication management and reminders; toileting; incontinence care, feeding, help with ambulation and transfers; wheelchair escorts, and frequent checks.
+The stay is temporary and is paid for by insurance.
+The other side is for long-term care patients.
+About 90% of those patients are on the Medicaid program and the other 10% pay privately (the cost is about $6,000.00 monthly) At an SNF, an individual receives extensive medical care concerning a specific condition that would require around the clock nursing care, such as a ventilator; IV therapy; a serious wound, etc. Assisted Living Homes or Communities can provide help with bathing, grooming, dressing, medication management and reminders; toileting; incontinence care, feeding, help with ambulation and transfers; wheelchair escorts, and frequent checks.
 They would also provide services such as meals, snacks, laundry, bed making, tidying up, housekeeping, and possible transportation.